GAY VILLAGE PARTY TICKET FAQS

 for help with your enquiry, and get in touch with their customer service team with any further questions regarding your purchase.

 What do I do with my ticket?
-Do I need a wristband?+
+How do I get a Pledge Band?+

-Prior to or upon arrival at Manchester Pride Festival, you’ll need to swap your ticket for a Pledge Band.
-This can only be done at the Box Office, which is located on Minshull Street right next to the Gay Village from Friday 26th August.
+Prior to or upon arrival at Manchester Pride Festival, you’ll need to swap your Gay Village Party ticket for a Pledge Band at our Pledge Band Exchange Point, located at Aytoun Street Car Park.

 Do you have any family tickets?+